Heterogeneous causal effects with imperfect compliance: a Bayesian machine learning approach: Bayesian Instrumental Variable Causal Forest

 \subsubsection{Discovery Step: Discovering Heterogeneity in the Conditional CACE}

-After dividing the total sample into a discovery ($\mathcal{I}^{dis}$) and an inference subsample $\mathcal{I}^{inf}$, we perform the discovery of the heterogeneity in the conditional CACE on $\mathcal{I}^{dis}$.
-In particular, the BCF-IV algorithm starts from modifying (\ref{tree}) to adapt it for the estimation of the conditional Intention-To-Treat, by including the instrumental variable $Z_i$:} { } where, for simplicity, we assume the error to be a mean zero additive noise as in \cite{hill2011bayesian,hahn2020bayesian,logan2019decision}.
+After dividing the total sample into a discovery and an inference subsample, we perform the discovery of the heterogeneity in the conditional CACE on $\mathcal{I}^{dis}$.
+In particular, the BCF-IV algorithm starts from modifying (\ref{tree}) to adapt it for the estimation of the conditional Intention-To-Treat, by including the IV, $Z_i$:

+where, for simplicity, we assume the error to be a mean zero additive noise as in \cite{hill2011bayesian}, \cite{hahn2020bayesian}, and \cite{logan2019decision}.
 The conditional expected value can of $Y_i$ be expressed as:

 and in turn the conditional intention-to-treat, $ITT_{Y}(x)$, is: